Barrington Court gets fresh burst of energy

 The new greener biomass system will save us £10,000 per year on energy bills.
 These savings can be spent on other vital projects.
 Crucially, it will also prevent 94 tonnes of CO2 emissions – the equivalent to filling 94 hot air balloons.

-It marks another key milestone in our £33 million investment programme in renewable energy, supported by our green energy partner Good Energy.
+It marks another key milestone in our £33 million investment programme in renewable energy.

 Switching to cleaner fuel